Holy Prepuce: Medieval traffic in relics

 Mary Dzon says that for many people during the Medieval period, devotion to the Holy Prepuce reflected a focus on the humanity of Jesus.

 According to Farley, "Depending on what you read, there were eight, twelve, fourteen, or even 18 different holy foreskins in various European towns during the Middle Ages."
 In addition to the Holy Foreskin of Rome (later Calcata), other claimants included the Cathedral of Le Puy-en-Velay, Santiago de Compostela, the city of Antwerp, Coulombs in the diocese of Chartres, as well as Chartres itself, and churches in Besançon, Metz, Hildesheim, Charroux, Conques, Langres, Fécamp, and two in Auvergne.

 One of the most famous prepuces arrived in Antwerp in Brabant in 1100 as a gift from King Baldwin I of Jerusalem, who purchased it in the Holy Land during the First Crusade.
 This prepuce became famous when the bishop of Cambrai, during the celebration of the Mass, saw three drops of blood blotting the linens of the altar.
 A special chapel was constructed and processions organised in honour of the miraculous relic, which became the goal of pilgrimages.
-In 1426, a brotherhood was founded in the cathedral "van der heiliger Besnidenissen ons liefs Heeren Jhesu Cristi in onser liever Vrouwen Kercke t' Antwerpen"; ("of the Holy Circumcision of our beloved Lord Jesus Christ in our Beloved Lady's Church in Antwerp").
+In 1426, a brotherhood was founded in the cathedral "van der heiliger Besnidenissen ons liefs Heeren Jhesu Cristi in onser liever Vrouwen Kercke t' Antwerpen" ("of the Holy Circumcision of our beloved Lord Jesus Christ in our Beloved Lady's Church in Antwerp").
 Its 24 members were all abbots and prominent laymen.
 The relic disappeared in 1566, but the chapel still exists, decorated by two stained glass windows donated by king Henry VII of England and his wife Elizabeth of York in 1503.

 The abbey of Charroux claimed the Holy Foreskin was presented to the monks by Charlemagne.
-In the early 12th century, it was taken in procession to Rome where it was presented before Pope Innocent III, who was asked to rule on its authenticity.
+In the early 13th century it was taken in procession to Rome where it was presented before Pope Innocent III, who was asked to rule on its authenticity.
 The Pope declined the opportunity.
 At some point, however, the relic went missing, and remained lost until 1856 when a workman repairing the abbey claimed to have found a reliquary hidden inside a wall, containing the missing foreskin.
-This was not the only test of the relic's legitimacy: as anthropologist Eric Silverman writes, "A common test for foreskinned authenticity [in medieval times] was taste.
-A physician, supervised by a priest, sampled the skin for the flavor of genuine holiness.
-The taster was called a croque-prépuce, or 'foreskin cruncher.
+This was not the only test of the relic's legitimacy.
+Anthropologist Eric Silverman controversially writes: "a common test for foreskinned authenticity was taste.
+A physician, supervised by a priest, sampled the skin for the flavour of genuine holiness.
+The taster was called a croque-prepuce, or 'foreskin cruncher, though his source may be rooted in 19th century anti-Catholic rhetoric.